Chimney Cap

 What Is a Chimney Cap?

 Sitting on top of a chimney crown is a metal covering called the chimney cap.
-The cap contains a mesh that allows smoke, Carbon Monoxide (CO) gas, creosote, and other by-products of combustion to escape from the chimney while keeping squirrels, birds, debris, and other unwanted guests outside of it.
-Over the mesh is a cap that covers the chimney flue opening, keeping rainwater and snow out of it.
+The cap contains mesh that allows smoke, carbon monoxide (CO) gas, creosote, and other by-products of combustion to escape from the chimney while keeping squirrels, birds, debris, and other unwanted guests outside of it.

 Do I Need a Cap on My Chimney?

-That’s because a chimney cap plays a paramount role in keeping your chimney functional and increases its life by keeping it protected from water damage, clogging, and rust.
+A chimney can function without a chimney cap.
+But that doesn’t mean you shouldn’t have one installed.
+A chimney cap plays a paramount role in keeping your chimney functional and increases its life by keeping it protected from water damage, clogging, and rust.

 Benefits of Having a Chimney Cap